 What does it mean?
 Literally, "content is sovereign": as he put it, content would shortly become the object on which the largest online earnings would be centered.

-Well, actually, he wasn't wrong: to this day we can regard this phrase as a kind of fundamental mantra for anyone dealing with web marketing.
+Well, actually, he wasn't wrong: to this day we can consider this phrase as a kind of fundamental mantra for anyone who deals with web marketing.

 Now, it is clear that the concept itself was valid even before the arrival of the Internet: whether it was television commercials, printed newsletters or billboards, the content was always the key to communication.
 Nowadays, however, they are the real engine of the digital industry: just think of the popularity of social networks or YouTube videos, but also blog articles and search engine rankings.

 And you know what's the most amazing thing?
 The way all this information is produced: anyone with a device and an Internet connection can publish content... without necessarily being a company or without having the goal of making money from it.

 What about those who do it for work?

 That's right, because if it is to be a profitable activity for a company, it should be included in its marketing strategies and be done in the right way to meet the various objectives (from the brand positioning, at the brand awareness, from lead generation to increasing the conversion rate to fulfilling all the different KPI).

 Indeed, everything a user sees online has the power to draw him or her in, causing him or her to visit that page or Web site, eventually making him or her one of your most loyal customers.
 The content you show is the first impression people will have of you and your brand.

 For this reason, content creation cannot be carried out haphazardly: it must be studied, planned and optimized, using the various tools that the Internet provides.